By Michael Lanza

 I feel so attached to these mountains that I made a point of taking my kids there as soon as they were both capable of a trip that rugged: When our daughter was six and her brother eight, we spent three days backpacking the nearly 20-mile Paintbrush Canyon-Cascade Canyon loop from the Leigh Lake Trailhead, an adventure that concluded with a close-up sighting of two bull moose in Cascade Canyon.
 Two summers later, we returned for a longer family backpacking trip on the Teton Crest Trail.

 The photos below are from my most-recent backpacking trip on the Teton Crest Trail.

 Dying to backpack in the Tetons?
 See my e-guides to the Teton Crest Trail and the best short backpacking trip there.

-See my feature story about my latest trip, “A Wonderful Obsession: Backpacking the Teton Crest Trail,” and my stories “5 Reasons You Must Backpack the Teton Crest Trail, including “How to Get a Permit to Backpack the Teton Crest Trail,” “Walking Familiar Ground: Reliving Old Memories and Making New Ones on the Teton Crest Trail” about my family’s trip on it, and “The 5 Best Backpacking Trips in Grand Teton National Park,” plus all of my stories about Grand Teton National Park at The Big Outside.
+See my feature story about my latest trip, “A Wonderful Obsession: Backpacking the Teton Crest Trail,” and all stories about backpacking the Teton Crest Trail, including “How to Get a Permit to Backpack the Teton Crest Trail,” “5 Reasons You Must Backpack the Teton Crest Trail,” and “The 5 Best Backpacking Trips in Grand Teton National Park.”